rnarayana/recursive-install/README.md

 A small utility to recursively run `npm install` in any child directory that has a `package.json` file excluding sub directories of `node_modules`.

+This package differs from the original fork in that this supports all other npm commands, and also additional parameters that can be passed in to the npm commands.

 Install

 ---